camwick/Fall2022-Notes/README.md

-<p>I'll be using an [online LaTeX Editor](https://latex.codecogs.com/) for anything math related because markdown doesn't have any nice math rendering and GitHub Pages is a pain in the ass.</p>
+<p>I'll be using an <a href="https://latex.codecogs.com/">online LaTeX Editor</a> for anything math related because markdown doesn't have any nice math rendering and GitHub Pages is a pain in the ass.</p>

 ## CS 490
 ---